francdomain/StegHub_DevOps-Cloud_Engineering/README.md

 ### Key Areas Covered

-- Practical implementation of the LAMP web stack on AWS
-- Practical implementation of the LEMP web stack on AWS
+- __Implementation of the LAMP web stack on AWS__ - Successfully deployed a LAMP (Linux, Apache, MySQL, PHP) stack on an AWS EC2 instance, enabling a robust environment for hosting web applications.

+- __LEMP web stack on AWS__ - Implemented a LEMP (Linux, Nginx, MySQL, PHP) stack on an AWS EC2 instance, optimizing performance for high-traffic websites.

-- Implementation of MERN web stack on AWS
+- __Implementation of MERN web stack on AWS__ - Deployed a TODO web application using the MERN (MongoDB, Express.js, React, Node.js) stack on AWS EC2, providing a full-stack JavaScript solution.

-- MEAN stack deployment to Ubuntu in AWS
+- __MEAN stack deployment to Ubuntu in AWS__ - Deployed a Book Register Web Form using the MEAN (MongoDB, Express.js, Angular, Node.js) stack on AWS EC2.

-- Client-Server Architecture with MySQL
-- Web Solution with WordPress
+- __Client-Server Architecture with MySQL__ - Deployed a scalable Client Server Architecture on AWS EC2 instance, ensuring efficient client-server communication and data management.

+- __Web Solution with WordPress__ - Deployed a WordPress-based web solution using a 3-Tier architecture on AWS EC2 instances, ensuring proper disk partitioning and management with tools like gdisk and LVM.

+- __DevOps Tooling Website Solution__ - Deployed a DevOps Tooling Website using a 3-Tier architecture on AWS EC2 instances, facilitating easy access to DevOps tools within a corporate infrastructure.

+- __Load Balancer Solution With Apache__ - Configured a load balancer solution with Apache for the DevOps Tooling Website, distributing traffic effectively between web servers and enabling access through a single URL.

 <br>
 <br>
 #StegHub #DevOps #Cloud Engineering